 While these are much more widely supported file types, they are also larger and will take up more space in your iPhone's storage.
 If you have limited space already, it may be worth investing in some of the best cloud storage so you can offload your pics automatically, or swapping back to High Efficiency capture mode unless you really need it.

 If you're in need of more iPhone how-tos and tips, then you're in the right place.
 Check out our guide on how to save camera settings on iPhone if you're fed up of losing your set-up every time, or how to organize your iPhone apps if you want to rework your home screens in the most efficient way possible.
+If you keep getting those annoying undo typing pop ups, learn how to turn off Shake to Undo on iPhone.
 We also reckon knowing how to copy-paste on iPhone and iPad with Universal Clipboard is one of the most useful things you can know if you have both an Apple phone and tablet.
+Did you know that your iPhone 14 Pro doesn't take 48MP photos automatically?
+Here's how to enable 48MP photos on iPhone.